 - Have a balance of quantities i.e. not heaps of photos of one person but very few of others.

 These are historical documents – other generations will inherit them – so keeping a note of all known names, dates and places is important.

-Inevitably, ‘gaps’ begin to appear in the collection – it becomes apparent that certain important people are missing from the KEEPERS piles.
-This necessitates a rummage through the OTHERS box and sometimes even the NOT NEEDED box in order to ensure these individuals are represented in the family archives.
-Consequently some faded or out of focus images creep into the collection.
+Inevitably, ‘gaps’ began to appear in the collection – it became apparent that certain important people were missing from the KEEPERS piles.
+This necessitated a rummage through the OTHERS box and sometimes even the NOT NEEDED box in order to ensure these individuals were represented in the family archives.
+Consequently some faded or out of focus images crept into the collection.

 Dilemma: The fate of those who hated having their photos taken

-Sometimes there are no flattering images of Aunt Agnes or Janice because they hated having their photo taken and always ran away from the photographer.
-Alas their dislike of the camera compounds the problem because sometimes the only pictures of them are with facial grimaces or in awkward escape poses.
-But for completion of the collection, a look through the rejects is required to find the least embarrassing ones … so more blurred or inferior quality photos creep into the collection.
+Sometimes there were no flattering images of particular people because they hated having their photo taken.
+Alas their dislike of the camera compounds the problem because sometimes the only pictures of them were with facial grimaces or in awkward escape poses.
+But for completion of the collection, a look through the rejects was required to find the least embarrassing ones … so more blurred or inferior quality photos crept into the collection.

 I’ve got my collection now what?